 - Arms on the back, fingers of both hands intertwined

-Child pose is one of the most important relaxing pose of Hatha yoga, it very gently streches various parts of the body.
+Child pose in yoga (Balasana) is one of the most important relaxing pose of Hatha yoga, it very gently streches various parts of the body.
 It is a must yoga pose for taking rest after the intense yoga session to relax your whole body.

 This Pose stretches the shoulders, spine, hips, and lower back.
 It helps to relax the mind and nervous system and stimulates internal organs.
 It helps to regain the spent energy of the body and also in restoring the balance of breathing with the body.